ory/docs/README.md

 To release a new (or updated) version of the ORY Documentation, simply create a new git tag in the format of `v0.0.X+oryOS.Z`.

+**Warning:** This will also update all Docker Image tags to the latest available release (on GitHub)!

 ### Manual

 The ORY Documentation is versioned according to `oryOS.X` version semantics.
 To